atrium — Docs

 Diff reviewFollow-along surface for an agent addressing a sent review batch.Source control § Review

-The Library is a popover, not a pane — it materializes saved layouts and panes into the active workspace.
+The Library is a popover, not a pane — it materializes saved layouts and panes into the active project.
 See Library & vault.

 What panes share